 Every business in Seminole County is required to maintain a current business tax receipt.
 There are seven municipalities within Seminole County.
 If a business is located within a city limit, two Business Tax Receipts will be required ~ one from the city and one from the county.
 The Business Tax Receipt (formerly known as occupational license) is issued by the Seminole County Tax Collector's Office.

 Florida has no state income tax or inheritance tax.
 Sales tax is 7% in Seminole County.

 Seminole County schools are renowned for excellence.
-For the past 22 years, SAT scores in Seminole have consistently exceeded state and national averages.
+Consistently rated as an "A" school district, tor the past 22 years, SAT scores in Seminole have exceeded state and national averages.
 The Seminole County School Board oversees the public education system.
 There are also several colleges and universities available in the area.

 A five person committee called the Board of County Commissioners is elected by the voters of Seminole County to act as the legislative branch of county government with each representing their district.

 Constitutional Officers are also elected officials and they have their own set of responsibilities to the citizens.
 They decide for themselves how to perform their duties and answer only to the voters.

 |Clerk of the Court||Official records, public records, traffic fines, jury duty, law library, marriage license, passports|